USAFA-ECE/ece382/docs/Assignments/lab17.md

 ## 📌 Objectives

-- Students should be able to combine input capture measurements from Timer A3 and PWM outputs with Timer A0.
+- Students should be able to integrate input capture measurements from Timer A3 and PWM outputs using Timer A0.
-- Students should be able to develop a system to control the speed of the two motors.
+- Students should be able to design a speed control system for the two motors.
-- Students should be able to evaluate the performance of the control system.
+- Students should be able to assess the effectiveness of the control system's performance.
+- Students should be able to implement proportional-integral (PI) controllers that control a wall-following robot.

 ```{note}
 If debugging is the process of removing software bugs, then programming must be the process of putting them in. -Edsger Dijkstra